harmonoman/CreativeCompanion/resources/design-document.md

 U4.
 As a CC customer, I want to be able to view all my projects

-U5.
-As a CC customer, I want to be able to sort the projects by date created

-U6.
-As a CC customer, I want to be able to sort the projects by date last modified

 U7.
-As a CC customer, I want to be able to sort the projects by A-Z or Z-A
+As a CC customer, I want to be able to sort the projects by projectName (A-Z or Z-A)

 U8.
-As a CC customer, I want to be able to open / import a selected project from the projects list to edit
+As a CC customer, I want to be able to open / import a selected project (which includes the project wordpool and workspace contents) from the projects list to edit

 U9.
-As a CC customer, I want to be able to update / save changes to a project
+As a CC customer, I want to be able to update / save changes (to the project wordpool and workspace) as a project to the database

-###### WordPool
+###### WordPools

 U10.
-As a CC customer, I want to be able to create a personal wordPool
+As a CC customer, I want to be able to create an independent wordpool

 U11.
-As a CC customer, I want to be able to delete a personal wordPool
+As a CC customer, I want to be able to delete an independent wordpool

 U12.
-As a CC customer, I want to be able to change the name of a wordPool
+As a CC customer, I want to be able to change the name of an independent wordpool

 U13.
-As a CC customer, I want to be able to view all my wordPools
+As a CC customer, I want to be able to view all my independent wordpools

-U14.
-As a CC customer, I want to be able to sort the wordPools by date created

-U15.
-As a CC customer, I want to be able to sort the wordPools by date last modified

 U16.
-As a CC customer, I want to be able to sort the wordPools by A-Z or Z-A
+As a CC customer, I want to be able to sort the independent wordpools by A-Z or Z-A

 U17.
-As a CC customer, I want to be able to open / import a selected wordPool from the wordPool list to edit
+As a CC customer, I want to be able to open / import a selected wordpool from the independent wordpools list into a project wordpool to edit

 U18.
-As a CC customer, I want to be able to update / save changes to a wordPool
+As a CC customer, I want to be able to update / save changes to an independent wordpool

-###### API Queries
+###### Thesaurus / Rhyming Dictionary Sources

 U19.
-As a CC customer, I want to be able to query a Thesaurus / Rhyming Dictionary API to populate a word pool field with text in my project
+As a CC customer, I want to be able to query a Thesaurus / Rhyming Dictionary API to populate a project wordpool field with text in my project

 U20.
+As a CC customer, I want to be able to query a Thesaurus / Rhyming Dictionary API to populate a field with text in an independent wordpool

+###### Drag and Drop

-As a CC customer, I want to be able to drag text from the word pool field and drop it in an editable work space (target field)
+U20.
+As a CC customer, I want to be able to drag text from the project wordpool field and drop it in an editable workspace inside the chosen project

 U21.
-As a CC customer, I want to be able to manually drag text from within the work space and drop it in a different location within the work space itself (target field)
+As a CC customer, I want to be able to manually drag text from within the project workspace and drop it in a different location within the same project workspace itself

-U22.
-As a CC customer, I want to be able to sort words in the word pool - Alphabetically

-U23.
-As a CC customer, I want to be able to sort words in the word pool - Randomly

-U24.
-As a CC customer, I want to be able to sort words in the work space - Alphabetically

-U25.
-As a CC customer, I want to be able to sort words in the work space - Randomly

 Stretch goals